dyang39/dyang39.github.io/_pages/about.md

 News:
 ======
+∙ [10/2024] Our paper [Right this way: Can VLMs Guide Us to See More to Answer Questions?](https://arxiv.org/pdf/2411.00394) is accepted by NeurIPS 2024

 ∙ [07/2024] Slides, paper, and more resources covered in our SIGIR 2024 tutorial **[tools-meet-llm](https://rulegreen.github.io/services/tools-meet-llm/)** are available online

 ∙ [03/2024] Our paper [IM-RAG: Inner Monologue Retrieval-Augmented Generation](https://arxiv.org/abs/2405.13021) is accepted by SIGIR 2024